HowMuchDoINeed.co logo

 Types of Timber Connections

-- Mechanical Fixings: Screws, nails, bolts, coach screws, and dowels that physically hold timber pieces together.
+• Mechanical Fixings: Screws, nails, bolts, coach screws, and dowels — the bread and butter of most timber jobs.

-- Metal Connectors: Plates, angles, joist hangers, and truss connectors that reinforce and join timber at specific points.
+• Metal Connectors: Plates, angles, joist hangers, and truss connectors that reinforce joints and carry load at specific points.

-- Adhesive Bonding: Glues and resins, usually used with mechanical fixings for extra strength.
+• Adhesive Bonding: Glues and resins, almost always used alongside mechanical fixings rather than instead of them.

 Quick Comparison Table